aniruddhha/project-billing-counter-mgmt/README.md

 - Details of the customer can be displayed on click mobile number
 - New customers can be created
 - Customer can be searched by means of Mobile number
+- Field since and dob are defferent. since refers to created.

 ## New Customer
 - Simple interface for storing new customer